BlueAndGold - What Makes Notre Dame QB Target Drew Allar Special

 Per his highlight tape on Hudl, Allar has a 3.6 GPA and threw for 2,962 yards and 26 touchdowns during his junior season.
 Allar was named All-Ohio Division I second-team offense and Ohio All-Northeast Inland District first-team offense for his efforts in 2020.

-Rivals ranks Allar as the nation's No. 16 pro-style quarterback and No. 15 player in Ohio for the 2022 class.
+Rivals ranks Allar as the No. 15 player in Ohio and the No. 16 pro-style quarterback in the 2022 class.

 ----